yannikkellerde/yannikkellerde/README.md

 Do crabs think fish can fly?
 Abgehoben, wie übermotivierte Heißluftballons.
 The Cuban missile crisis was not poggers.
+God didn't get to be God by giving away money.

 ## Hi, I'm Yannik
 * 🎓 PhD student at the [Max-Planck-Institute for Human Development](https://www.mpib-berlin.mpg.de/person/yannik-keller/367626)